 Social and employee matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.01 % - 11.
-Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises -0.36 % - 12.
-Unadjusted gender pay gap between female and male employees Average gender pay gap between female and male employees of investee companies 2.45 % - 13.
-Management and supervisory board gender diversity Average ratio of female to male management and supervisory board members in investee companies, expressed as a percentage of all board members -2.49 % - 14.
-Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0 % - Additional Indicators 1.
-Exposure to areas of high water stress Share of investments in investee companies with sites located in areas of high water stress without a water management policy -0.15 % - 2.
-Number of identified cases of severe human rights issues and incidents Number of cases of severe human rights issues and incidents connected to investee companies on a weighted average basis 0 -
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises -0.02 % -0.02 % 11.
+Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 4.59 % 0.63 % 0.27 % 12.
+Unadjusted gender pay gap between female and male employees Average gender pay gap between female and male employees of investee companies 18 % 3.94 % 6.39 % 13.
+Management and supervisory board gender diversity Average ratio of female to male management and supervisory board members in investee companies, expressed as a percentage of all board members 25.48 % -0.62 % -3.11 % 14.
+Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0 % 0 % Additional Indicators 1.
+Exposure to areas of high water stress Share of investments in investee companies with sites located in areas of high water stress without a water management policy 0.63 % 0.48 % 2.
+Number of identified cases of severe human rights issues and incidents Number of cases of severe human rights issues and incidents connected to investee companies on a weighted average basis 0 number of cases 0 number of cases 0 number of cases